 When you come back to your book, you'll see the blue highlighted text, and a small page symbol next to your saved notes.

-If the search function isn't available, it may be a title that was scanned and uploaded.
-Though in the conversion process Scribd makes the text searchable and available to major search engines, Scribd does not perform optical character recognition (OCR) on scanned titles.
-Which means, some titles that are from scanned images won't be searchable even if easily read.
+If the search function isn't available, it may be a title that was scanned or created as an image, rather than a text-based document.
+Though in the conversion process Scribd makes the text of most files searchable and available to major search engines, Scribd does not perform optical character recognition (OCR) on images within content.
+This means that some image-based content may not be fully searchable, even if easily read.

 We hope you find what you're looking for!
-Please email us at email@example.com with any questions.
+Please contact Scribd support with any questions.